免疫系统

 摘要

-Abstract Chimeric antigen receptor T cell (CAR-T) therapy has achieved remarkable progress in the treatment of B-cell malignancies, while suboptimal therapeutic outcomes have been observed in solid tumors.
-Immunosuppression from microenvironment of tumors causing decreased killing ability, poor expansion and persistence of CAR-T cells results in reduced efficacy.
-Endeavors aimed at eliciting endogenous immune responses have been found to enhance and sustain the anti-tumor effects of CAR-T therapy.
-Here we reported that CAR-T cells targeting CD24, a potential tumor biomarker and an innate immune checkpoint molecular, evoked robust anti-tumor efficacy and elicited long-term tumor regression.
+Chimeric antigen receptor-modified T (CAR-T) cell therapy has achieved remarkable progress in the treatment of B-cell malignancies, whereas suboptimal therapeutic outcomes have been observed in solid tumors.
+Immunosuppression from microenvironment of tumors causing decreased killing ability, poor expansion, and persistence of CAR-T cells results in reduced efficacy.
+Endeavors aimed at eliciting endogenous immune responses have been found to enhance and sustain the antitumor effects of CAR-T cell therapy.
+In this study, we reported that CAR-T cells targeting cluster of differentiation 24 (CD24), a potential tumor biomarker and an innate immune checkpoint molecule, evoked robust antitumor efficacy and elicited long-term tumor regression.
 CD24-targeted CAR-T (CD24 CAR-T) cells showed strong cytotoxicity to CD24-positive cancer cells in vitro and mediated inhibition of tumor growth in immunodeficient mice.
-Moreover, in immunocompetent mice, CD24 CAR-T cells exhibited robust anti-tumor ability without side effects.
-Of note, mice received CD24 CAR-T cells withstand both CD24-positive and negative tumors rechallenge.
-It is detected that high level of IFN-γ release in splenic lymphocytes of the rechallenged mice, as well as tumor-reactive antibody in serum, indicating the endogenous tumor immune responses was activated.
+Moreover, in immunocompetent mice, CD24 CAR-T cells exhibited robust antitumor ability without side effects.
+Of note, mice that received CD24 CAR-T cells withstood both CD24-positive and CD24-negative tumors rechallenge.
+We detected a high level of IFN-γ release in splenic lymphocytes of the rechallenged mice, as well as tumor-reactive antibody in serum, indicating the endogenous tumor immune responses was activated.
 In summary, our findings showed that CD24 CAR-T cells targeting immune checkpoint have superior antitumor efficacy in preclinical models and may provide a strategy for the treatment of solid tumors.

 科研通智能强力驱动